mll-lab/laravel-graphql-playground/README.md

 It assumes a running GraphQL endpoint at `/graphql`.
 You can enter another URL in the UI or change the default setting in the configuration file.

+### Local assets

+If you want to serve the assets from your own server, you can download them with the command

+    php artisan graphql-playground:download-assets

+This puts the necessary CSS, JS and Favicon into your `public` directory.
+If you have the assets downloaded, they will be used instead of the online version from the CDN.

 ## Security

 If you do not want to enable the GraphQL playground in production, you can disable it in the config file.